-I’m not going to discuss floating bus stops and UK infrastructure in detail because others have already done a good job of this.
+I’m not going to discuss floating bus stops and UK infrastructure in any detail because others have already done a good job of this.
 I’ll really just show the Copenhagen images.

 Briefly – for those that haven’t ever considered bus stop design in detail – here’s the problem illustrated in a simple image.
 The details don’t matter here – what the image illustrates is very simple.
 There is a need to get bus passengers on and off buses.
 Where cycling space is between walking space and driving space, people and/or vehicles have to cross paths.

 Obviously the situation in this particular diagram presents one of the most dangerous of the available options, with the bus moving directly onto the space being used by people cycling to stop.
 The bus driver in this situation probably can’t see the person cycling.
 If we want to keep people alive, and to make it possible for a wide variety of people to cycle happily and safely, then we need a better arrangement.

 Take note that the diagrams I’ve created here show people walking and cycling on the right of the road in order to match the photos of Copenhagen.
 Which leads me to point out that I didn’t see any situations like the one in this diagram in Copenhagen.
 This is more representative of what’s seen in the UK (although I didn’t draw the drain covers, faded paint, gaps, narrow bits, etc).

 It is interesting to note that there is one specific rule/convention at work in Copenhagen that I’d not knowingly come across elsewhere.
 As indicated in this article [external link] the expectation is that where the bus picks up or offloads people immediately onto a cycle lane those on bikes are obligated to give way – not through local signs, but by basic rules of the road.
 Some of the images below illustrate this arrangement.
 I assume that it works fairly well, but I don’t have enough information to be sure of this.
 I consider that it is very important that this is a proper rule, not something indicated by faded bits of paint and badly designed give-way symbols, as we see often in the UK.